-A Supplementary Agreement to the July 2003 Terms of Agreement is also in place as well as Key Terms to the Residual Waste Treatment Project which further enhances the robustness of the legal arrangements between arc21 and Participant Councils.
+A Supplementary Agreement to the July 2003 Terms of Agreement is also in place as well as Key Terms to the Residual Waste Treatment Project which further enhances the robustness of the legal arrangements between arc21 and Constituent Councils.

 A Scheme of Delegation is in place, approved by the Joint Committee, which applies to the functions delegated to the Chairman of the Joint Committee and the Chief Executive.
-The Scheme of Delegation and Financial Regulations were updated during the year to take into account circumstances in which Single Tender Action / Direct Award contracts would be applicable.

 Standing Orders are in place, which deals with the conduct of the formal business of the meetings of the elected members at the Joint Committee.
-In view of the Covid-19 emergency and the remote meetings regulations put in place by Government, the Standing Orders had to be updated to facilitate decision making being delegated to the Acting Chief Executive pending the extension of the regulations which expired in May 2021.
+In view of the Covid-19 emergency and the remote meetings regulations put in place by Government, the Standing Orders were updated to facilitate decision making being delegated to the Acting Chief Executive, when appropriate.
+Section 78 of the Coronavirus Act 2020 currently allows decision making via remote or hybrid meetings.
+This legislation will continue to apply until 24 September 2022.